Stark. Desolate. Bizarrely beautiful. This is what it’s like to drive Nevada's US 50, the “Loneliest Road in America.”

 In the late 1980s, Life magazine ran an article giving this stretch of US 50 a not-so-flattering nickname, “the Loneliest Road.”
 To make matters worse, someone from AAA gave this even less-flattering quote:

 It's totally empty.
 There are no points of interest.
 We don't recommend it.
 We warn all motorists not to drive there unless they're confident of their survival skills.

 In perhaps the most impressive spin-job ever accomplished by a tourism department, the White Pine County Chamber of Commerce (serving the little town of Ely) suggested taking the bad nickname even further.
 The loneliest road became the “Loneliest Road in America,” and Nevada tourism officials also jumped onboard to give the road its very own brand, even creating “Loneliest Road Survival Kits,” available along the route.

 What the folks at Life magazine didn’t realize (but Nevada wisely did) is some people like the freedom of a 300 mile, two lane stretch of road without a chain restaurant or tourist trap as far as the eye can see.
 Yeah, we’re some of those people.
 This story tells the tale of our last trip across this unforgiving stretch of US 50.

 Picking up US 50 just east of Reno, we were blasting across the state en route to Colorado, and as you can see, the road has a beauty all its own.
-You can set your cruise, throw on your favorite road trip playlist (like this Open Roads playlist we created for just such a road) and go for miles without tapping the brakes or even seeing another car in the distance.
+You can set your cruise, throw on your favorite road trip playlist and go for miles without tapping the brakes or even seeing another car in the distance.